 However, things are about to take a turn for the worse when the regime of steroids he’s been using to rehab a combat injury blows a drug test and gets him discharged without his pension.
 Now with money running short and his options limited he sees only one way out, take a job as a mercenary with a security contractor despite his promise to Brianne not to.

-He gets his former commanding officer Mike (Ben Foster, 3:10 to Yuma, Inferno) to introduce him to Rusty (Kiefer Sutherland, 24, The Lost Boys).
+He gets his former commanding officer Mike (Ben Foster, 3:10 to Yuma, 30 Days of Night) to introduce him to Rusty (Kiefer Sutherland, 24, The Lost Boys).
 But of course, things do not go smoothly and he’s soon caught up in a massive conspiracy and hunted by all sides.

 The script by J.P.
 Davis (Fighting Tommy Riley, The Neighbor) has a fairly standard start with our hero being screwed over and forced into a no-win situation.
 But then, rather than dive right into the action, The Contractor switches gears to deal with PTSD and the baggage Harper’s abusive father left him with.